System Design Space

 Hands-On Large Language Models

-The next step after a classical AI foundation.
+A strong next step after the classical algorithmic foundation.

 Open chapter